 Providing good internal communication and keeping your employees in the loop helps to foster a better working environment.
 It keeps rumors at bay and keeps workers happier about their jobs.
 [Tweet That]

-Tip: Have a quick look at how Instant Magazine enables communication professionals to create engaging internal newsletters that employees will actually want to read.
+Tip: Have a quick look at how Instant Magazine enables communication professionals to create engaging staff magazines that employees will actually want to read.

 3. Be A Better Company To Work For

 A convenient side effect of a better working environment is that it lowers your turnover rates (which is particularly relevant for millennials who are known for job hopping), and also makes it easier to attract new talent.